 Use a ladder stitch to make a row of 10 beads.
 If desired, you can reinforce the ladder stitch by weaving back and forth through each bead until you get back to the beginning.
 This will help the beads lay flat side-by-side but is not required.
 They will flatten out as you add the row of a brick stitch on top of it.
 Make sure your working thread is exiting the top of the end bead in order to continue.Continue to 3 of 8 below.

 03 of 08

 How to Make a Brick Stitch

-To begin each row of brick stitch, pick up 2 beads.
-Push them down towards the ladder and then pass the needle through the connecting thread between the first two beads of the ladder.
-(Working back to front.)
+To begin each row of brick stitch, pick up two beads.
+Push them down toward the ladder and then pass the needle through the connecting thread between the first two beads of the ladder.
+Work from back to front.
 Pull snugly.
 You may need to hold on to the tail to keep the beads from loosening.Continue to 4 of 8 below.

 04 of 08